Zain4YESA/Leap-Year-Calculator/README.md

 # Leap-Year-Calculator
-This is a simple javascript leap year calculator only
+This is a simple javascript leap year calculator only.